SteveT3ch/100-days-of-code/log.md

 I didn't do as much work asa I wanted to today since I wanted to finish Life is Strange: Before the Storm.
 I planned out at least 4 hours of coding tomorrow to compensate.

+### Day 48: October 8, 2018 - Monday

+**Today's Progress**:

+Finished Chapter 6 in the Java textbook.
+Finished half of the coding challenges in Chapter 6.

+**Thoughts**:

+I learned all about Object-Oriented Programming today.
+Before, it made zero sense to me but going through a detailed explanation in a textbook really helped in understanding the concept in detail.
+After learning the concepts and looking at examples, I hit the drills and wrote a 21 game.
+It gave me inspiration for a text-based adventure game.
+When I learn databases and package java files into an exe, I will develop it and demo it around.